-Generalized Complex Geometry I
+Generalized Complex Geometry is available online

 The talk had been billed as an introduction to generalized geometry, and this appealed to such a large audience that room 1004 was packed to the gills.
 The first two-thirds of this first of three talks was devoted to setting up the linear algebra.
 As such it isn't really possible to write it up on the blog, as I still haven't investigated Techexplorer and Mathplayer enough yet :( Nevertheless we did learn some interesting things that it might be possible to express in words, without trying to repeat Lubos' post.